Schwa Pronunciation: The Secret Sound You Need to Speak Like a Native

 The “Schwa” sound in English is not what you would think.
 It has nothing to do with how different dialects of English pronounce words like “swimming” or “thwart”.
 The “Schwa” pronunciation is the shortest sound in English and is a technique on how to stress certain letters and syllables in a word.

 There are five main vowels in the English language, but pronouncing them in certain words can differ.
 Take “a” for example.
 The word “Data” in American English has both a long “a” and a short “a”.
 When you speak to native English speakers, this is something that comes naturally to them without having to memorize which pronunciation is used in certain words.
-In this blog, we’ll give you some tips and tricks to help you sound native to English when speaking.
+In this blog, we’ll give you some tips and tricks to help you sound like a native when speaking English.
 The most common way to do this is through the “Schwa” pronunciation.

 Why Learn Schwa